icarodebarros/nodejs-complete-guide/README.md

 - master: the main branch;
 - sequelize: The initial first version of the project using MySQL/Sequelize instead of MongoDB/Mongoose like in the main branch.

+## Dependencies

+- Mongo database (The project uses a free cluster provided by cloud.mongodb.com);
+- [Sendgrid](https://sendgrid.com/) account to use as Mailer service;